tsers-js/http/README.md

 ### Using the interpreter

-`@tsers/http` provides a factory function, that can be used to construct the interpreter.
+`@tsers/http` provides a factory function which can be used to construct the actual interpreter.
 That factory function takes one optional parameter: `baseUrl` which will be prepended to the all request urls.
 If `baseUrl` is not given, then request URLs are used as they are.